 Some people also just expect too much weight loss.
 They are disappointed with their progress while they are actually doing a good job.

 A healthy weight loss rate is a calorie deficit of about 500 calories a day.
-This varies for individual to individual but a weight loss rate of about 1 pound per week is normal.
+This varies from individual to individual but a weight loss rate of about 1 pound per week is normal.

 How to create a healthier relationship with the scale